-Chickens take up a large portion of the domestic fowls count in the world.
+Chickens take up a large portion of the domestic fowl count in the world.
 The recent update from Statistica shows that “the number of chickens worldwide has more than doubled since 1990.
-In 2018, there were some 23.7 billion chickens in the world, up from 14.38 billion chickens in 2000.”
+In 2023, there were over 33 billion chickens in the world, up from 23.7 billion chickens in 2018.
 Let’s do a quick run of the history of chickens — how come they’re this many?

 The known primary progenitor of the domestic chicken is the Red Junglefowl.
 Some have suggested that the three closely related Junglefowl species have possible genetic contributions, too.
-They are the earliest domesticated chickens going back at least 7,600 years ago.
-The Department of Agriculture calls the Red Junglefowl Gallus Domesticus.
+They are the earliest domesticated chickens going back at least 7,600 years.
+The Department of Agriculture refers to the Red Junglefowl as Gallus gallus domesticus.

 They were first kept by humans originally for cockfighting, a popular ritual for fertility in Southeast Asia, and in some way involving a keen gambling element.
 Chickens were merely pets until the arrival of the Hellenistic Period, which was around the 4th to 2nd centuries BC.
 The ancients mostly kept chickens for the production of their consumable meats and eggs.

 An article by Australian anthropologist Alice Storey shows studies of finding out where the chicken started and how they were able to roam the globe.
 The chicken’s cultural and religious significance played a unique role in their global distribution.
 This primary significance resulted in a drastic dispersal of early descendants that lasted for at least 2000 glorious years.

 However, unlike sea turtles, chickens are not migratory by nature.
 They have weak flight capabilities and a limited home range.
 They are not the best swimmers around, making them such an easy catch.
 Thus, showing a bright display of the substantial involvement of humans in the history of chickens’ global distribution.